davidbody/earthquakes-package/README.md

 - Helper functions to clean the data
 - Geoms for plotting earthquake timelines
 - Functions for plotting interactive earthquake maps

+Full documentation, including a vignette, and unit tests are included.